 My hopes are that our son lives a life filled with adventures and joy.
 To be happy, healthy and to follow his dreams, all the while knowing his parents will support him no matter what.

-Follow Charlottes journey through pregnancy and motherhood on Instagram @lifeofcharlouise
+Follow Charlottes journey through pregnancy and becoming a first time mum on Instagram @lifeofcharlouise